albacruz/Theam-Test/README.md

 ### Infrastructure

 - CI: GitHub Actions
-- CD: CodeDeploy service AWS
+- CD: GitHub Actions to EC2
 - DB: RDS in AWS with PostgreSQL